USEPA/CMAQ/DOCS/User_Manual/CMAQ_OGD_ch08_input_files.md

 <a id=outputs></a>
 ## CCTM Output Files

+** >> Comment <<** P153 (for example):  Should remove M3 I/O API "file type" from these tables.
+Use more general descriptions.

 The previous section described the output files from JPROC, ICON, BCON, and MCIP that are input to CCTM.
 In this section, details on the CCTM output files are provided.
-Except for JPROC (which creates ASCII files), all CMAQ programs produce output files that adhere to the I/O API netCDF format (Chapter 4).
+All CMAQ programs produce output files that adhere to the I/O API netCDF format (Chapter 6).
 The I/O API-formatted CMAQ output files are three-dimensional, gridded, time-stepped binary files that contain headers with metadata describing the file contents.
 These machine-independent and network transparent binary files are transferable between different computer architectures.
 In addition to model data output, CMAQ can optionally produce log files that contain the standard output from the various CMAQ processors.
 If the log file option is not selected by the user, CMAQ will write all of the log information to the screen along with the standard error, which can be captured to a text file using basic UNIX syntax.

 <a id=Table8-13></a>

+** >> Comment <<** In Table 8.1, those Hourly denotation, we should put an asterisk to indicate that it can be user defined, e.g. 30 minutes rather 1 hour and in the same table and table 8-13, there are places with +1 and I think we can make it more generic as +NTHIK (your call).

 **Table 8-13.
 CMAQ Output files**

 |**File Name**|**File Type**|**Time-Dependence**|**Spatial Dimensions**|